jcanfil/site.github.io/pages/02_research.md

 ---

 <p style="text-align:justify;">
-My book project advances a theory to explain <b>why some new technologies are more legally contentious</b> in international politics than others, and how international regimes -- when challenged by such developments -- must adapt or die.
+Why are some emerging technologies more contentious in international politics than others?
+My book project advances a theory of <i>institutional resilience</i> to explain why technological laggards ever decline to protest harmful innovations, or why innovators ever acquiesce to limitations -- in short, why only some militarily impactful technologies are disruptive to cooperative institutions.

-I leverage a mixed-methods approach involving more than a year and a half of fieldwork in Russia, China, Europe, and the US -- text analysis, game theory, randomized experiments, elite interviews, and more than 200,000 pages of declassified documents from seven archives -- to shed some of the first empirical light on this problem.
-The findings have immediate implications for our understanding of how law and norms are likely to develop for ongoing technological controversies -- cyber, space, artificial intelligence, and more.
+I combine findings from randomized experiments, fieldwork in Russia, China, Europe, and the US, and thousands of declassified historical documents from seven government archives to shed empirical light on this question.
+This research has broad implications for domains of competition in which technology moves quickly and unpredictably -- space, cyber, AI, and more.
 </p>